-Assessment takes place in accordance with the University's Policy on Assessment and the University's Moderation Policy.
+Assessment takes place in accordance with the University's Policy on Assessment and the Online Policy Framework.

 Any form of dishonesty, including plagiarism, in relation to any assessment event in any programme, will be dealt with in accordance with the University's disciplinary code and/or criminal law.